| |

 -

-State laws vary, but generally all property acquired
+State laws vary, but

-during a marriage - excluding property one spouse
+generally all property acquired during a marriage -

-receives from a will, inheritance, or gift - is
+inheritance, or gift - is considered community property,

-entitled to one half.
-This includes debt accumulated.
+and each partner is entitled to one half.
+This includes

-There are currently nine community property states:
+debt accumulated.
+There are currently nine community

-Arizona, California, Idaho, Louisiana, Nevada, New
+property states: Arizona, California, Idaho, Louisiana,

-Mexico, Texas, Washington, and Wisconsin. top
+Nevada, New Mexico, Texas, Washington, and Wisconsin. top

 -